Shetland (or the Shetland Islands) is an archipelago in the North Sea. It is the northernmost region of the United Kingdom and it is part of Scotland.

 The islands’ economy traditionally relies on fishing, agriculture, and oil.

-The islands feature dramatic cliffs, white beaches, rolling hills, and remote coastal villages.
+The islands feature dramatic cliffs, white beaches, green treeless hills, and remote coastal villages.
 The landscape is perfect for hiking, scenic drives and photography,

 Shetland is a great place to encounter wildlife.
 You can see Shetland ponies, puffins, seals, otters, and a variety of other seabirds.
 The waters around Shetland are also home to whales and dolphins.